LYNCH·LLP

 • What is Aleksandr Kerzhner's overall allowance rate?

 Yes.
-The allowance rate ranges from 39% to 74% across these art units, reflecting differences in outcomes by subject area within the technology center.
+The allowance rate ranges from 39% to 74% across the examiner's art units, showing variation by subject area.

 ◈ RESPONDING TO AN OFFICE ACTION